lammps/lammps/doc/src/next.rst

 If the variable "d" were of style *universe*\ , and the same in.polymer input script were run on 3 partitions of processors, then the first 3 simulations would begin, one on each set of processors.
-Whichever partition finished first, it would assign variable "d" the 4th value and run another simulation, and so forth until all 8 simulations were finished.
+Whichever partition finished first, it would assign variable "d" the fourth value and run another simulation, and so forth until all 8 simulations were finished.